netxms/netxms-doc/admin/high-availability-setup.rst

 Switchover steps:

  #.
-Confirm which node is currency active
+Confirm which node is currently active

     #.
-Process “netxmsd” should be running only on active node (check with “ps” or “pgrep”)
+The process “netxmsd” should be running only on active node (check with “ps” or “pgrep”)
     #.
 Run “pg_replica_state” to get the current state of the database on this server.
-Active node will be marked as “Sender / Primary”.
+The active node will be marked as “Sender / Primary”.

  #.
 Stop netxmsd on active node:

     #.
 Run “systemctl stop netxmsd”
     #.
-Make sure it's stopped (with “ps” or “pgrep”)
+Make sure it is stopped (with “ps” or “pgrep”)

  #.
 Switch active database instance to standby (read-only) mode: